B.S. Wildlife Management, Humboldt State University, 1997

 Post Doc Ford Foundation and the National Academy of Sciences, 2015

-Prior to coming to INR, Sean worked with the Wildlife Conservation Society, the Hornocker Wildlife Institute, the University of Massachusetts Amherst, Humboldt State University, and the Hoopa Valley Tribe.
+Prior to coming to Oregon State University, Sean worked with the Wildlife Conservation Society, the Hornocker Wildlife Institute, the University of Massachusetts Amherst, Humboldt State University, and the Hoopa Valley Tribe.